justAnotherDev/WebSniffer/README.md

 -(WebSniffObject*)requestAtIndex:(NSInteger)index;
 ```

-###Trying It Out

-A sample iOS project has been included to demonstrate usage.
-The iOS project is by no means distribuition ready, but shows basic functionality of WebSniffer.

 ###Warnings

-• WebLogger stores all requests/responses that it receives, which will lead to memory issues if not managed.
+* WebLogger stores all requests/responses that it receives, which will lead to memory issues if not managed.
 Use the built in functions to manage the request list.

 ```objectivec
 -(void)clearLog;